Clashnewbme/Freeze-Project-fork/README.md

-# The Freeze Project

-Welcome to the Freeze Project, an opensourced debian operating system.
+# This is an outdated version of FreezeOS

 Website: https://freezeos.org/